krahets/hello-algo/docs-en/chapter_computational_complexity/time_complexity.md

 ![Time growth trends for algorithms A, B and C](time_complexity.assets/time_complexity_simple_example.png)
 <p align="center">Figure 2-7: Time Complexity of Algorithm Functions A, B, and C</p>

-What are the characteristics of time complexity analysis compared to direct statistical algorithmic running time?
+What are the characteristics of time complexity analysis compared to directly measuring algorithm runtime?

-- The **time complexity can effectively evaluate the efficiency of an algorithm**.
-For example, the running time of algorithm `B` increases linearly and is slower than algorithm `A` for $n > 1$ and slower than algorithm `C` for $n > 1,000,000$.
-In fact, as long as the input data size $n$ is large enough, algorithms with "constant order" of complexity will always outperform algorithms with "linear order", which is exactly what the time complexity trend means.
+- **Effective Evaluation of Algorithm Efficiency**: For instance, Algorithm `B`'s runtime grows linearly.
+It is slower than Algorithm `A` when $n > 1$ and slower than Algorithm `C` when $n > 1,000,000$.
+In fact, as long as the input data size $n$ is sufficiently large, an algorithm with "constant order" complexity will always be superior to one with "linear order" complexity.
+This illustrates the meaning conveyed by the trend of time growth.
-- The **time complexity of the projection method is simpler**.
-Obviously, neither the running platform nor the type of computational operation is related to the growth trend of the running time of the algorithm.
-Therefore, in the time complexity analysis, we can simply consider the execution time of all computation operations as the same "unit time", and thus simplify the "statistics of the running time of computation operations" to the "statistics of the number of computation operations", which is the same as the "statistics of the number of computation operations".
-The difficulty of the estimation is greatly reduced by considering the execution time of all operations as the same "unit time".
+- **Simpler Estimation Approach**: Clearly, the running platform and types of computational operations are irrelevant to the trend of runtime growth.
+Thus, in time complexity analysis, we can simply treat the execution time of all computational operations as the same "unit time."
+This approach simplifies the estimation process from "counting the execution times of operations" to "counting the number of operations", significantly reducing the difficulty of estimation.
-- There are also some limitations of **time complexity**.
-For example, although algorithms `A` and `C` have the same time complexity, the actual running time varies greatly.
-Similarly, although the time complexity of algorithm `B` is higher than that of `C` , algorithm `B` significantly outperforms algorithm `C` when the size of the input data $n$ is small.
-In these cases, it is difficult to judge the efficiency of an algorithm based on time complexity alone.
-Of course, despite the above problems, complexity analysis is still the most effective and commonly used method to judge the efficiency of algorithms.
+- **Limitations of Time Complexity Analysis**: While time complexity offers valuable insights, it has its constraints.
+For instance, even though Algorithms `A` and `C` have the same time complexity, their actual runtimes can vary significantly.
+Similarly, even though Algorithm `B` has a higher time complexity than `C`, it is clearly superior when the input data size is small.
+In these cases, it's difficult to judge the efficiency of algorithms solely based on their time complexity.
+Nevertheless, despite these issues, complexity analysis remains the most effective and commonly used method for assessing algorithm efficiency.

-## Functions Asymptotic Upper Bounds
+## Asymptotic Upper Bound of a Function

-Given a function with input size $n$:
+Consider a function with an input size $n$:

 === "Python"